philvessey/NextDepartures/NextDepartures.Standard/README.md

 # NextDepartures

-NextDepartures is a .NET Library that queries GTFS (General Transit Feed Specification) data sets stored locally, in a SQLite database or in a SQL Server database.
+NextDepartures is a .NET Library that queries GTFS (General Transit Feed Specification) data sets stored locally, or in a database such as PostgreSQL, SQLite or SQL Server.
 The library will work with any well-formed GTFS data set.

 ## Agencies